yungselm/multimoda-rs/README.md

 ```
 ## API Reference
 For detailed signatures and usage examples, see the [online documentation](https://multimoda-rs.readthedocs.io).
+The intended usage of the package with examples for every case are provided under examples with Jupyter Notebooks to follow along.

 ## License
 Distributed under the MIT License.
 See LICENSE.md for details.